-- 1. Right-click the desired album in the sidebar and choose Create

-⇔ Slideshow from the menu that appears. - 2.
-Type the name of the slideshow in the text box and press Return.
-Photos adds a adds a new entry under Projects in the sidebar.

-A scrolling thumbnail strip appears at the bottom of the Viewer, displaying the images in the album.

-3. Click and drag the thumbnails to appear in the desired order.
+- Click the Album button on the toolbar and click the desired thumbnail (or click the album you want to use in the sidebar), then click the Add To button, and choose Slideshow. - 2.
+Choose New Slideshow. - Just like creating a new album, type the name of the slideshow in the text box and press Return.
+Photos adds a slideshow thumbnail in the Projects view, and adds a new entry under Slideshows in the sidebar. - A scrolling thumbnail strip appears at the bottom of the Viewer, displaying the images in the album. - 4.
+Click and drag the thumbnails to appear in the desired order.